John N. Oswalt

-John N. Oswalt is an American scholar and distinguished professor of Old Testament at Asbury Theological Seminary.
-He teaches in theology, Old Testament and ancient semitic languages including Hebrew.
-He is the author of 11 scholarly books; foremost is the 2-volume commentary on the Book of Isaiah in the New International Commentary on the Old Testament series.
-Exodus: The Way Out (2013) is a recent work.
+John N. Oswalt is an American Wesleyan scholar and distinguished professor of Old Testament at Asbury Theological Seminary.
+He teaches in theology, Old Testament and ancient Semitic languages including Hebrew.
 Oswalt adheres to single, unitary authorship of the Book of Isaiah.

-Numerous scholarly journals, biblical encyclopedias and academic religious periodicals have included articles by him.
+Biography

 Education

 Oswalt earned his B.A. at Taylor University.
 He further earned a B.D. and Th.M. from Asbury Theological Seminary and a M.A. and Ph.D. from Brandeis University.

-History and career
+Career

 Oswalt is an ordained minister in the United Methodist Church.
+He was president of Asbury College from 1983 to 1986.
+He is a Wesleyan scholar and distinguished professor of Old Testament at Asbury Theological Seminary.
+He teaches in theology, Old Testament and ancient Semitic languages including Hebrew.

+Scholarly contribution